 YES!
 When making Instant Pot Rice you need 1 cup of water for every cup of rice, regardless of if you cook just 1 cup or 4 cups.

 This is different when you cook rice on the stovetop where evaporation happens.
-The more rice you cook the less water you need when using a regular pot.
-Because the same evaporation happens with 1 cup as with 4 cups, so you don’t need to account for evaporation for each individual cup of rice but rather a “batch” of rice.
+The more rice you cook the less water you need when using a regular pot on the stove.

 How Many Cups Of Rice Can You Cook In An Instant Pot?